 In the study of how to optimize the parameters of the model we first had to establish a goal.
 The idea was to perform matching experiments on a series of lightness displays to find what human observers saw.
-The procedure for quantifying lightnesses is described in a paper by McCann, Land and Tatnall.33 With this matching data as quantitative goals for the model we could optimize the path length and the number of paths.
+With this matching data we could optimize the path length and the number of paths.
 The most sensitive test for the model was a simultaneous contrast display.
-With short path lengths the model reported that the gray-in-black patch was white, because it was the maximum in the set of comparisons reached by the short path length.
+With short path lengths the model reported that the gray-in-black patch as white, because it was the maximum in the set of comparisons reached by the short path length.
 With very long path lengths the model reported the gray-in-black patch as equal to the gray-in-white patch, because the output approaches the input as a limit.
 Observers report that the gray in black is 10% lighter than gray in white.
 Path lengths of 100 to 200 successfully modeled this result.
-Some of the data from these early experiments are reported in another paper in these proceedings.34
+Some of the data from these early experiments are reported in another paper in these proceedings31